minds-ai/zoom-drive-connector/README.md

 Any changes to dependencies should be recorded in **both** `environment.yml` and `requirements.txt` with the exception of development dependencies, which can only be placed in `environment.yml`.
-Make sure record the version of the package you are using using the double-equal operator.
+Make sure to record the version of the package you are using using the double-equal operator.